Podcast Ep 13: Shoulder Dislocations, GERD, Burns, Ethanol Abuse, & More

 D. Vitamin B12 deficiency

-A 36-year-old female with multiple sclerosis presents with progressive monocular vision loss over the preceding several hours.
+A 36-year-old woman with multiple sclerosis presents with progressive monocular vision loss over the preceding several hours.
 Which of the following exam findings would be expected?

 A. Afferent pupillary defect